OpenDreamKit/OpenDreamKit/WP4/D4.1/github-issue-description.md

 Because of the high degree of coupling, and thanks to the availability of Snappy, this deliverable constitutes a highly valuable case study for future externalizations of low-level interfaces in SageMath.
 To bring this deliverable to completion, we have decided to split it in several steps:

 - [x] Move SageMath's C signalling api to a separate Python/Cython package.
 The package is called [cycsignals](https://github.com/sagemath/cysignals), and is [integrated to SageMath 7.1](http://trac.sagemath.org/ticket/20002).
-- [X] Decouple SageMath's Pari interface from the coercion model.
-This needs review at [Trac ticket 21158](http://trac.sagemath.org/ticket/21158) and its dependencies.
+- [x] Decouple SageMath's Pari interface from the coercion model.
+This has been achieved in [SageMath 7.4](http://trac.sagemath.org/ticket/21158).
-- [ ] Clean up the interface API, by removing unneeded object orientation and external dependencies.
-This work is in progress at [Trac ticket 20241](http://trac.sagemath.org/ticket/20241).
+- [x] Clean up the interface API, by removing unneeded object orientation and external dependencies.
+This has been achieved, and will be available in [SageMath 7.5](http://trac.sagemath.org/ticket/20241).
 - [ ] Move SageMath's Pari interface to a separate Python/Cython package, depending on cysignals.
-The package is planned to replace the PyPi package [CyPari](https://pypi.python.org/pypi/cypari/).
+The package is planned to eventually replace the PyPi package [CyPari](https://pypi.python.org/pypi/cypari/).

-The first item is complete and delivered.
-Progress has been slowed down by delays in the recruitment process in Université Paris Sud, and by the aforementioned technical difficulties.
-The next two items are approaching completion, we estimate the remaining effort to three more person/weeks.
-The last item is very easy, once the previous ones are completed.